Updated September 28, 2023

 With plenty of hotels, resorts, and package holiday deals on offer, Lanzarote is well known as a great budget-friendly holiday destination, too.
 But your Lanzarote holiday could be even cheaper – here’s how.

 For a classic package holiday for less, the popular resorts of Costa Teguise, Playa Blanca and Puerto del Carmen are your best bet.
-A week’s stay in Puerto del Carmen, including flights and board, costs from around £329 per person* in early June.
-Meanwhile, all-inclusive holidays in Costa Teguise start from £339 per person* in June.
+A week’s stay in Puerto del Carmen, including flights and all-inclusive board, costs from around £390pp* in mid October.
+Meanwhile, all-inclusive holidays in Costa Teguise start from £410pp* in the last week of October.

 In general, travelling in the shoulder seasons of May or September will help you score even cheaper deals to Lanzarote.